RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 The other fundamental aspect of the Bayesian approach is that it is designed as a process of updating our knowledge.
 Before the experiment, we have a certain amount of information and certainties.
 We then collect data, which allows us to update our knowledge about the phenomenon under study.
 This aspect is both the most powerful and the most polarizing of the Bayesian approach, as it allows, if desired, to introduce a certain subjectivity into the process.

 On the one hand, some will say that this subjectivity has no place in science and that each experiment should be viewed in isolation.
-But many will tell you that today, a large part of the replication problems facing modern science could have been avoided if the analysis of the most outlandish (or innovative\!) hypotheses had begun with a very low *prior* probability that the hypothesis was true.
+But many will tell you that today, a large part of the replication problems facing modern science could have been avoided if the analysis of the most outlandish (or innovative!) hypotheses had begun with a very low *prior* probability that the hypothesis was true.

 # Review of the frequentist approach